Unkerpaulie/dfl_one/dev_readme.md

 ## Setup

 No 3rd party libraries needed in Django.
-However, the system itself uses faker for generating random data, and openpyxl for generating excel downloads, andofcourse, Django:
+However, the system itself uses faker for generating random data, and openpyxl for generating excel downloads, and of course, Django:

+### *Optional* Install locally
+Create a virtual environment

+`python -m venv venv`

+On Windows, activate the venv

+`venv\Scripts\Activate`

+### Install dependencies

-`pip install django, faker`
+`pip install django faker Pillow`

 Create the database structure and superuser account: